awsdocs/aws-powershell-user-guide/doc_source/pstools-s3.rst

 In this section, we create a static website using the |TWPlong| using |S3| and |CF|.
 In the process, we demonstrate a number of common tasks with these services.
-This walkthrough is modeled after the Getting Started Guide for :gsg-aws:`AWS Static Website Hosting <website-hosting-intro>`. which describes a similar process using the :console:`AWS Management Console <s3>`.
+This walkthrough is modeled after the Getting Started Guide for `Host a Static Website <https://aws.amazon.com/getting-started/projects/host-static-website/>`, which describes a similar process using the :console:`AWS Management Console <s3>`.

 The commands shown here assume that you have set default credentials and a default region for your